CasperJorgensen/MyApp/README.md

 # MyApp

 This project is used to develop my Java skills by creating various functions together with Firebase.
-The project uses Firebases Authentication, Performance, Storage and various other functions.
+The project uses Firebases Authentication, Performance, Storage and various other functions.<br>
+This is one of the first projects I created.<br>

 Welcoming screen when opening the app for the first time. <br>
 ![Login screen](https://user-images.githubusercontent.com/32261764/92885292-e9f5a500-f412-11ea-9eec-782e63df0f3f.jpg)